Regular Application Deadline: January 6 at 11:59 p.m. EST annually

 Financial Certification / I-20 / VISA (International Students Only)

 The final tuition rates will be set in July and an exact figure will be available then.
-The Taubman College Admission Committee does not consider the financial certification form when making decisions regarding scholarships.
+The Taubman College Admission Committee does not consider the financial certification form when making decisions regarding scholarships and admission to the College.

 When to Make Your Travel Arrangements